 Adventurous traveler Nancy Dorrans shares safety tips.

-by Nancy Dorrans
+By Nancy Dorrans

 As an adventurous traveler and travel agent I have a strong sense of intrigue that is accompanied by fearlessness.
 Not much scares me, especially strangers.